rimblas/apex-freeze-col-headers/README.md

 # APEX Freeze Column & Headers

-An Oracle APEX Dynamic Action plugin for freezing the (first) column and headers of a Classic Report
+An Oracle APEX Dynamic Action plugin for freezing the (first) column and headers of a Classic Report (using the Universal Theme)

 ## Demo